dougbeal/google-api-swift-client/bootstrap.sh.md

 ** OS X
 *** On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
 ** iOS
-*** On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
+*** [X] Happens when you drag the frameworks in...
+On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
 *** On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script with the following contents:

 /usr/local/bin/carthage copy-frameworks